dnezamfar/sedhyd-web/content/registration/_index.md

 * **Senior Registration** - this is the registration for individuals who are 65 or older, and is working less than 25 percent of the time.
 The fee is $250.00.

-* **Student Registration** - this is the registration for individuals who are considered students.
+* **Student Registration** - this is the registration for individuals who are considered students (someone that is currently enrolled at a college, or someone who has recently graduated as recently as Spring or Summer 2019).
 The fee is $250.00.

 * **Guest/Single Day Registration** - this is the registration for those individuals who only want to attend for only a day.
 The single day registrations available are Tuesday, Wednesday, Thursday, and Friday.